The 20 Best Oculocutaneous Albinism Type 1 Doctors Near Me

 Bordeaux, FR

-Vincent Michaud practices in Bordeaux, France.
+Vincent Michaud practices practicing medicine in Bordeaux, France.
 Mr. Michaud is rated as an Elite expert by MediFind in the treatment of Oculocutaneous Albinism Type 1.
-His top areas of expertise are Albinism, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Albinism, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism.

 Elite in Oculocutaneous Albinism Type 1